 With the genetic advancements made this century, researchers can now perform genome-wide association studies (GWAS) with relative ease.
 These studies compare the DNA sequences and SNPs of thousands of individuals at once.
 For example, a study may look at participants with a specific trait (like a peanut allergy) and compare their DNA to a similar group of people without the trait (a control group).
 By identifying the common SNPs and their locations, scientists can pinpoint the genetic variant that drives a risk for developing a peanut allergy.
 These studies have also identified SNPs associated with blood levels of just about every major health-related biomarker.
 This is excellent news for InsideTracker users, because we can use genetics as additional context regarding stubborn biomarker levels, like cholesterol.

-Our scientists at InsideTracker were not satisfied with commercially available DNA testing platforms because they lack the SNPs that give our users ultra-personalization.
-In response, we spent over three years of rigorous research developing our own DNA platform, and carefully identified over 1,200 unique SNPs specific to wellness traits, blood biomarkers, and personalized nutrition.
-These 1,200 SNPs, most of them not available through any other DNA test on the market, were handpicked for precise relevance to complement the InsideTracker blood biomarker and personalized nutrition systems.
+Our scientists at InsideTracker were not satisfied with commercially available DNA testing platforms because they lack the SNPs that give our users true personalization.
+In response, we spent over three years of rigorous research developing our own DNA platform, and carefully identified unique SNPs specific to wellness traits, blood biomarkers, and personalized nutrition.
+These SNPs, most of them not available through any other DNA test on the market, were handpicked for precise relevance to complement the InsideTracker blood biomarker and personalized nutrition systems.
 How so?
 Let’s find out.

 DNA and blood: Better together

 Given the relatively new and evolving world of DNA testing, InsideTracker and its team of experts are excited to deliver cutting edge analysis to our users as the field advances.
-Those who purchase the InsideTracker DNA Kit will get increasingly valuable insights over time as we continue to add new proprietary Genetic Potential Scores.
+Those who purchase the InsideTracker DNA Kit along with a new Ultimate plan will get increasingly valuable insights over time as we continue to add new proprietary Genetic Potential Scores.
 And as new genetic research is published, InsideTracker's own software will also become more robust with new data inputs.

-- Understanding your genetic predisposition and your blood levels gives you a much more comprehensive look into your health.
-Through our DNA Kit, we hope to empower you to continue to make health decisions that are right for you.
+Understanding your genetic predisposition and your blood levels gives you a much more comprehensive look into your health.
+Through our DNA analysis, we hope to empower you to continue to make health decisions that are right for you.

 - DNA: Deoxyribonucleic acid (DNA) is present in nearly all living organisms and contains the instruction manual for how a body works.
 It carries a cell's genetic information and hereditary traits within its two nucleotide strands – the twisted, ladderlike "double helix" that is commonly seen in visual representation.